lazaridoue/lazaridoue/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning more advanced mathematical concepts and exploring the fields of data science and AI.
+- 💬 AAsk me about: Mathematics, Data Science, AI, or anything related to my learning journey!
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/eleni-lazaridou/)
+- 🔭 My Skills: Strong analytical and logical reasoning, a passion for learning, and a dedication to pursuing a PhD in these fascinating fields.

 <!--
 **lazaridoue/lazaridoue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.